Bobby Burns (footballer): Heart of Midlothian

 Burns signed a three-year contract with Scottish club Heart of Midlothian in May 2018, for an undisclosed fee, with effect from June 2018.
 He described his professional football career as a 'dream come true', and stated he wanted to break into the Northern Ireland senior squad.

 After being involved in pre-season fixtures, he made his competitive debut for the club on 18 July 2018, in a Scottish League Cup game against Cove Rangers, where he played the full 90 minutes in a 2–1 victory.
 In August 2018, Hearts loaned Burns to Livingston.
 His loan ended in January 2019.

 Burns then returned to Hearts in January 2019.
 He played a number of games before the end of the season, including an Edinburgh derby and a Scottish Cup semi-final.
 Burns scored his first goal for Hearts in a 2–1 defeat against Aberdeen.
 He was then listed as an unused substitute for the 2019 Scottish Cup Final, which Hearts lost 2–1 to Celtic.

 Loan to Newcastle Jets

 In September 2019 he moved on loan to Australian side Newcastle Jets.
 He said he hoped the move would earn him his first senior international cap.
 Due to the shutdown of the league due to the COVID-19 pandemic, Burns left Australia in April 2020.

 Barrow

 On 4 August 2020, Burns joined League Two side Barrow.

 On 3 October 2020 he moved on loan to Glentoran.
 On 2 November he suffered a double leg break during a match.

 On 28 July 2021, Burns had his contract terminated by mutual consent.

 Glentoran

 On 31 July 2021, three days after his departure from Barrow, Burns returned to Glentoran on a permanent contract.

+Burns was seriously injured during a match on 28 October 2023 after colliding with pitch side advertising hoardings, eventually being stretchered off.

+On 7 May 2024, it was announced that Burns would be one of ten players departing Glentoran upon the expiry of their contracts.

+Galway United

+On 26 June 2024, Burns joined League of Ireland team Galway United.